 Height: 6-6.
 Weight: 290.
 Projected 40 Time: 5.10.
-Projected Round (2019): 1-2.
-2/15/18: Williams was a freshman starter at right tackle for Alabama in 2016 and did a nice job of opening holes in the ground game.
+Projected Round (2019): 1-3.
+6/9/18: Williams was a freshman starter at right tackle for Alabama in 2016 and did a nice job of opening holes in the ground game.
 The 6-foot-5, 296-pounder took over as the starting left tackle with Cam Robinson moving on to the NFL, and Williams played well on the blind side in 2017.
-He is a tough blocker who has the versatility to be effective in the run game and in pass protection.
+He is an intelligent blocker who has the versatility to be effective in the run game and in pass protection.
 He has size, flexibility and mobility.

 Height: 6-6.
 Weight: 328.
 Projected 40 Time: 5.30.
 Projected Round (2019): 2-3.
-2/15/18: Deiter was the Badgers' replacement for Ryan Ramczyk at left tackle in 2017 and put together a solid season.
+6/9/18: Deiter was the Badgers' replacement for Ryan Ramczyk at left tackle in 2017 and put together a solid season.
 He has good size with some athleticism, but he might be a better fit at guard in the NFL.
 Deiter is going to need to work on his feet and technique to handle NFL speed rushers.
 He could stand to play with better leverage in the ground game to get more out of his size and weight.
-If Deiter were to enter the 2018 NFL Draft, he would have been more likely to be a second-day pick rather than a first-rounder.
+If Deiter had entered the 2018 NFL Draft, he would have been more likely to be a second-day pick rather than a first-rounder.

-The Big Ten Championship game illustrated that Deiter should return to Madison for 2018.
-He was not getting a push in the ground game and was reaching after pass-rushers too often.
+The Big Ten Championship game illustrated that Deiter was wide to return to Madison for 2018.
+He was not creating a push in the ground game and was reaching after pass-rushers too often.
 He seemed to be surprised at the speed of a Ohio State's defensive line.
 Nick Bosa in particular had success going against Deiter.

 Andre Dillard, OT, Washington State